 “I’m looking forward to an amazing show at London’s Royal Albert Hall.
 It’s going to be a great night and an event to remember from the legendary Buzzcocks.” – Steve Diggle, lead guitarist The Buzzcocks

-Their influence is still felt today with two of the biggest contemporary rock bands, Green Day and U2, uniting in 2006 to cover The Skids’ ‘The Saints Are Coming,’ a track from the band’s ‘Wide Open’ EP from 1978 as a benefit for the victims of Hurricane Katrina.
-The song reached number one in ten countries worldwide and number two in the UK charts.
+Their influence is still felt today with two of the most prominent contemporary rock bands, Green Day and U2, uniting in 2006 to cover The Skids’ ‘The Saints Are Coming,’ a track from the band’s ‘Wide Open’ EP from 1978 as a benefit for the victims of Hurricane Katrina.
+The song reached number one in ten countries worldwide and two in the UK charts.

 This will be The Skid’s last full-band electric show for the foreseeable future.